ETF-SD/etfsd-ctf/zephyr/executable/README.md

 ## Challenge

+> The cyber operations team believes that the 7 phantoms have placed a malicious executable on the zephyr system, find the executable and capture the flag.
-> Traverse the users folder to find an executable binary.
-Find the flag from the binary.
-Username: `etfsd`, Password: `supersafepassword123`, Domain: `PutIPHere`, Port: `1002`
+> Credentials: Username: `etfsd`, Password: `supersafepassword123`, Domain: `PutIPHere`, Port: `1002`

 ## Hints